-That most studious of bartending gentlemen, Mr Ryan Chetiyawardana has recently ended his role as Creative Manager at The Worship Street Whistling Shop bar in East London, where he created arguably one of the most inventive cocktail menus in the world (nominated World’s Best Cocktail menu, Tales of the Cocktail 2012).
-He is very happy to announce the development of Mr Lyan- a new drinking experience coming very soon.
+That most studious of bartending gentlemen, Mr Ryan Chetiyawardana AKA Mr Lyan has recently ended his role as Creative Manager at The Worship Street Whistling Shop bar in East London, where he created arguably one of the most inventive cocktail menus in the world (nominated World’s Best Cocktail menu, Tales of the Cocktail 2012).
+His first bar – White Lyan – is now open in Hoxton.
+The first cocktail bar in the world to use no perishables.

 His very good name preceded him long before his physical arrival in London thanks to his many outstanding achievements in the service of the world-renowned Bramble in Edinburgh.
 Ryan is a deeply committed bar professional who has bartended as long as he has been legally permitted, an admirable ten years and counting.

 With his mother creating many patisserie delicacies, Ryan grew up from his earliest days in an environment where food and drink was at the heart of the house.
 Looking to develop his passion for food and flavours, he began his career training as a chef.
 But he found being tied to the kitchen rather limiting, due to the minimal level of interaction with the actual guests, something that he enjoyed immensely whilst entertaining at home.

 During his time doing a BA and MA at Edinburgh University, Ryan found his attention directed to mixing drinks.
 It was a perfect forum for both entertaining and creating, and one where he could call on his